ixza/GPermissionSheet/README.md

 You will need:

--Service account with permissions to the Google sheet you want to read -A blank Google sheet for the program to output to
+- Service account with permissions to the Google sheet you want to read
+* A blank Google sheet for the program to output to

 ## Usage